Should You Refinance Your Mortgage?

 Your Income Increased or You Reduced Your Debt

-If you've gotten a pay raise, have more assets, or managed to pay down your monthly debt you can refinance to a more favorable term.
+If you've gotten a pay raise, have more assets, or managed to pay down your monthly debt, you can refinance to a more favorable term.

 By showing that you can increase your monthly payment, you can ask for a shorter term and pay off your mortgage sooner.

-Changing it up to a shorter-term will also mean less interest paid over the life of the loan.
+Changing it up to a shorter term will also mean less interest paid over the life of the loan.

-Just make sure that the added closing costs don't offset your savings or set you back too far.
+Ensure the added closing costs don't offset your savings or set you back too far.

 Qualifying For Refinancing